Prudentnavigator/PrivateChatRoom-Server/README.md

     button and stop the server by pressing the 'stop server' button.
 8. Click 'X' on top-right corner of the window to exit the program.

- Requirements:
+### Requirements:
 - python3.10 or a higher version (may also work with lower versions).
 - tkinter module should be installed on your system.
 - also see requirements.txt.

-Note:
+>[!NOTE]
-1. To get Public IPv4 and Mac Address, user needs to have an active internet connection.
+>To get Public IPv4 and Mac Address, user needs to have an active internet
+    connection.\
-2. Make sure that the server port number is not being used by any other application on your machine, else change it with the 'set ip:port' button or if you run the server.py as standalone server, in the '.pcr_ip_port.txt' file.
+>Make sure that the server port number is not being used by any other
+    application on your machine, else change it with the 'set ip:port' button or if you run the server.py as standalone server, in the '.pcr_ip_port.txt' file.\
-3. If VPN port forwarding is used, the VPN server that you connect to will assign a port number.
+>If VPN port forwarding is used, the VPN server that you connect to will
+    assign a port number.
 This port number should be set with the 'set ip:port' for the 'PrivateChatRoom-Server' to listen on (also allow this port on your firewall).
-The listening ip should be 0.0.0.0.
+The listening ip should be 0.0.0.0.\
-4. The program reads/writes from/to a log file named ".privateChat_server.log"
+>The program reads/writes from/to a log file named ".privateChat_server.log"
     to store and display server messages, errors, and client connections.
-    Log files are rotated (max 4 files).
+    Log files are rotated (max 4 files).\
-5. There are 2 different options to use the server:
+>There are 2 different options to use the server:

-    a) gui_server.py (on a desktop/laptop with a GUI)
+    a) gui_server.py (on a desktop/laptop with a GUI)\

-    b) server.py (on a desktop/laptop if a GUI is not required)
+    b) server.py (on a desktop/laptop if a GUI is not required)\
-7. The gui_server.py can also be packaged with pyinstaller or other packaging software to a standalone executable.
+>The gui_server.py can also be packaged with pyinstaller or other packaging
+    software to a standalone executable.\
-8. The Server logs info for troubleshooting and monitoring purposes only and does not log any messages between clients.
+>The Server logs info for troubleshooting and monitoring purposes only and
+    does not log any messages between clients.
+>[!CAUTION]
-9. Please note that this program does not encrypt the data being sent between clients!
+>This program does not encrypt the data being sent between
+    clients!

-  Features:
+ ### Features:
 - Public IPv4 Address: This program reads the public IPv4 address of the device using an API and displays it in the GUI.
 - Mac Address: It gets the MAC address of the device running the program, which helps to identify a unique client.
 - Private IPv4 Address: The private IPv4 on the local network of the machine running the program is also displayed.
+>[!CAUTION]

-   *Caution: if the local ipv4 address is not matching your devices IP on your router, check your systems host addresses (Linux /etc/hosts).
+>If the local ipv4 address is not matching your devices IP on your router, check your systems host addresses (Linux /etc/hosts).
 - IPv4/Port: The IP address and the port number that the server is listening on are displayed.